HeyGen x Autohive | AI Agents for Creating Avatar Videos

 On-demand training videos

-An L&D agent responds to training requests by generating a short avatar-narrated explainer on any topic.
-No production queue and no scheduling.
+An L&D agent responds to training requests by generating a short, avatar-narrated explainer on any topic.
+No production queue and no scheduling hassles.
 Just a finished video in minutes.

 Multilingual content at scale

-After generating a video, prompt the same agent to create versions in additional languages using HeyGen's voice locale data.
-One agent, multiple markets, and no re-recording.
+After generating a video, prompt the same agent to create versions in more languages using HeyGen's voice locale data.
+One agent, multiple markets, and no need to re-record.

 Customer onboarding workflows